 Almanac okresu Praha 13, 1934

-Gallantry goods.
-That sounds old-fashioned.
-But these small metal objects make everyday life easier for many people: hooks, eyelets, zips, clasps and, above all, the press stud, which is produced industrially using a patented process.
+Haberdashery.
+It sounds old-fashioned.
+But these small metal objects make everyday life easier for many people: hooks, eyelets, zips, clasps and, above all, the snap button, which is produced industrially using a patented process.

 Public domain

-„Koh-i-Noor“ is the name of the press stud, a bold name for a small piece of metal, as it is also the name of the largest diamond in the world, which adorns the British Queen's crown.
+„Koh-i-Noor“ is the name of the snap button, a bold name for a small piece of metal, as it shares its name with the largest diamond in the world, which adorns the British Queen's crown.

 Modern marketing